MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-windows-mdt/deploy-a-windows-11-image-using-mdt.md

 - Windows 10
 - Windows 11

-This topic will show you how to take your reference image for Windows 11 (that was just [created](create-a-windows-11-reference-image.md)), and deploy that image to your environment using the Microsoft Deployment Toolkit (MDT).
+This topic will show you how to take your reference image for Windows 11 that was just [created](create-a-windows-11-reference-image.md), and deploy that image to your environment using the Microsoft Deployment Toolkit (MDT).

 We will prepare for this by creating an MDT deployment share that is used solely for image deployment.
 Separating the processes of creating reference images from the processes used to deploy them in production allows greater control of on both processes.
 We will configure Active Directory permissions, configure the deployment share, create a new task sequence, and add applications, drivers, and rules.